AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

 There are two points to note here.

 1. Spaces in column names such as publication number are filled with full stops.
 2. More importantly, by default character vectors are converted to factors (characters backed by a hidden number).
-While this can be very useful, most of the time it is an inconvenience when working with character vectors.
+It therefore makes sense to always use `StringsAsFactors = FALSE` unless you actually want columns to import as factors.

 ##Reading a .csv from the web